zsvoboda/headless-bi-demo/README.md

   ``pg_restore --host=localhost --port=5432  --dbname=demo insurance.dump``

 ## Requirements
-Install Visual Studio Code and the _Rest Client_ extension.
+Install [Visual Studio Code](https://code.visualstudio.com/) and the [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.

 ## Invoking GoodData.CN REST APIs
-Open the ``./api/rest.http`` file in the VSCode editor and clisk on the _Send Request_ link on top of each request.
+Open the ``./api/rest.http`` file in the VSCode editor and clisk on the ``Send Request`` link on top of each request.

 ## REST calls sequence
+Note the comments on top of eac request.
+Execute the sequence of requests with the comments below:

 1. Create workspace
 2. Create Postgres connection
-3. Publish semantic model
+3. Create semantic model
-4. Publish metrics or analytical model
+4. Create analytics model objects